The Center for Nanotechnology in Drug Delivery’s mission is:

 - Development of a robust and diversified research portfolio in order to sustain a growing research program in its focus area in the highly competitive landscape for federal funding.

-- Development of, or active participation in the development and implementation of new research initiatives, pilot projects and major proposals including Program Project–sized grants and other program funding through the NIH or other agencies with potentially high impact.
+- Development of, implementation of and active participation in new research initiatives, pilot projects and major proposals including Program Project–sized grants and other program funding through the NIH or other agencies with potentially high impact.

 - Development and implementation of strategies to increase funding success rates and to better position its faculty members for success through a strong, cross-disciplinary program in drug delivery and nanomedicine (e.g., roundtable discussions, grants-in-development sessions, mock reviews).